The Anatomy of a Targeted Inbound Marketing Campaign

 We knew our own reach wouldn’t be enough to attract new buyers at the C-Suite level, so we leveraged our Diamond Partner relationship with HubSpot, since HubSpot’s blog is popular with SaaS entrepreneurs.
 One the perks of being a Partner at our level is being able to publish posts on HubSpot’s blog, including a CTA to our offers.
 We did this with a post entitled “Marketing Strategies that Rock the SaaS World“.

 This post alone has generated more than 600 tweets, over 120 Facebook likes and over 260 LinkedIn shares, but, most importantly, it has driven more than 600 highly qualified leads!
-This post also currently ranks #1-2 on Google for "saas marketing strategy," so we are receiving a nice influx of conversions from organic search.
+By utilizing effective inbound marketing tactics, this post also currently ranks #1-2 on Google for “saas marketing strategy,” so we are receiving a nice influx of conversions from organic search.

 Paid Media